Support services

 • Interviews, guidance, counseling

-• Assessment and analysis of learning skills
+• Assessment and analysis of learning abilities

 • Support in the learning center